 Keep in Mind:

-The time and water to rice ratio required to cook the perfect black rice pilaf very much depend on the amount of water that evaporates during cooking.
+The time and water-to-rice ratio required to cook the perfect black rice pilaf very much depend on the amount of water that evaporates during cooking.

 And this, in turn, depends on your cooking environment, such as the saucepan and lid you are using, the humidity in your area, the altitude you live in, etc.